 Work in progress

 TEAL Farm & Ecovillage

-TEAL Farm is an agroecology lab and Gen Z led ecovillage located in Meredith, NY.
-We are dedicated to sustainability, resiliency and environmental justice.
-TEAL Farm is also a cottage business producing and selling soap, honey and maple syrup.
-Through our business ventures, we are creating opportunities for those who have never owned their home to gain financial stability and sovereignty over themselves.
-As a community, our goal is to pay off the farm, sustain livelihoods on the land and grow to take on new investments and members.
+TEAL is currently in the process of purchasing land in Central, New York to build an agro-ecology lab and eco-village.
+TEAL Farm will sustain itself through grants and selling cottage goods, such as soap, preserves and honey.
+Through our business ventures, we will create opportunities for those who have never owned their home to gain financial stability and sovereignty over themselves.
+As a community, our goal will be to pay off the farm, sustain livelihoods on the land and grow to take on new investments and members.

 YIMBY is an acronym for Yes In My Backyard, a rebuttal to NIMBYism.
 YIMBY Farm was a backyard farm in Brooklyn that implemented permaculture techniques, such as integrating chickens into gardening and supporting food production through ecological restoration.
 For years, this permaculture oasis was an outdoor classroom that taught New Yorkers ways to reclaim their food sovereignty.
 YIMBY farm reimagined the food system as something that should be controlled by local systems and communities.
 Our work on YIMBY Farm inspired us to found TEAL Farm and Eco-village,

 During the pandemic, The Environmental Action Lab facilitated outdoor workshops and day camps for middle school and high schoolers.
 Themes included urban sustainability, permaculture, ecological restoration and environmental justice.
 Urban agriculture workshops were held at YIMBY Farm.
 Most other topics were taught out in the field; at a park or forever wild site in Jamaica Bay.
 Student engaged in wilderness hikes, plant identification, and the construction of bat houses, bee hotels and garden beds.